1

 4

-NUS ACCOUNT
+NUS CANVAS ACCOUNT

-End Apr - Early May
+End April - Early May

-You will receive your NUS account details via email around the end of April or early May.
-Please follow the instructions in the email to activate your NUS account and try logging into the various NUS platforms to ensure that your account is working well before the workshop begins.
+You will receive your NUS Canvas account details via email around the end of April or early May.
+Please follow the instructions in the email to activate your NUS Canvas account and try logging into the various NUS platforms to ensure that your account is working well before the workshop begins.

 5